zmcartor/zmcartor.github.com/_posts/2015-07-19-many-ways-of-ios.md

-After spending time refactoring a large legacy app, I've come to recognize a fact about iOS: _it's TMTOWTDI as heck._ Think about how many ways there are to place a `UIButton` on something.
-Programmers can get set in a certain way, and completely miss an alternate way of doing something.
-Awareness of all the options and their tradeoffs enables optimal decision making.

-While I'm generally against TMTOWTDI in languages, but it's manfestation on iOS is one of careful progress rather than glib overcomplication. iOS is a flexible platform; It's interesting how many different ways there are to accomplish something; each with their own purpose and tradeoffs.
-I wrote this quick list first, for fun to see how many ways I could come up with for a given topic.
-This list is for newbies just learning iOS and looking for a high level view of different ways to solve a problem.
+After spending time refactoring a large legacy app, I've come to recognize a fact about iOS: _it's TMTOWTDI as heck._ Think about how many ways there are to put a `UIButton` on screen.
+While I'm generally against TMTOWTDI in languages, it's manfestation on iOS is one of careful progress rather than glib overcomplication. iOS is a flexible platform and It's interesting how many different ways there are to accomplish something; each with their own purpose and tradeoffs.

 ### Layout
 Consider placing a control on the screen at programmer defined coordinates.